Rediscover Dairy

 YOGHURT

 Probiotics are live bacteria and yeasts that are good for your health, especially your digestive system.
 Probiotic bacteria are commonly referred to as ‘good’ bacteria, which have been associated with positive roles in human health.
-Probiotic cultures may be naturally occurring, or can be added to fermented milk products such as yogurt.
+Probiotic cultures may be found naturally in foods or they can be added to fermented milk products such as yoghurt.
 Common species include Lactobacillus and Bifidobacteria.

 Scroll to Top